International students

 Complete start-up processes

-From registering as a student, to collecting your biometric residence permit visa documents and attending orientation briefings, find out more about start-up processes that you will need to complete in your first weeks at Leeds.
+From registering as a student to collecting your Biometric Residence Permit, find out more about the start-up processes you'll need to complete in your first weeks at Leeds.

 International Orientation

 International Orientation offers a week-long programme of social events, tours and talks to help you feel at home in Leeds, meet new people and make friends.
-Our 2023 International Orientation programme will take place from Monday 18 September until Friday 22 September.
+Our 2024 International Orientation week will take place from Monday 16 September to Friday 20 September.

 Global Community

-Joining the University of Leeds means you are part of a diverse and culturally rich community, including the wider communities of our city.
-Get the most out of your time in Leeds by taking part in our range of Global Community activities
+Joining the University of Leeds means you’re part of a diverse and culturally rich community, including the wider communities of our city.
+Get the most out of your time in Leeds by taking part in our range of Global Community activities.

 Our Global Café events are for everyone from everywhere.
-A weekly opportunity for students and postgraduate researchers to meet new people, relax with friends, have great conversations, and enjoy free refreshments.
+They are a weekly opportunity for students and postgraduate researchers to meet new people, relax with friends, have great conversations, and enjoy free refreshments.

 Meet people and get involved

 Studying at university is more than a time to grow academically.
-It's a time for meeting new friends, growing as a person and discover new ways of living.
-Find out more about the many opportunities you have for meeting people and getting involved
+It's a time for meeting new friends, growing as a person and discovering new ways of living.
+Find out more about the many opportunities you have for meeting people and getting involved.

 Your finances